 The Bottom Line

-After the initial funding for PPP loans was exhausted, Congress approved another $310 billion in funding (of which, $195.2 billion has been spent as of May 15).
-Applicants who were unsuccessful in the first round should determine what went wrong and may want to consider other lenders for their applications.
-Meanwhile, other state, local and private initiatives, in addition to federal loan and tax credit opportunities, can still be tapped by small businesses impacted by the pandemic.
+After the initial funding for PPP loans was exhausted, Congress approved another $310 billion in funding (of which, roughly $136 billion remains as of August 6).
+Another two bills loosened the terms for loan forgiveness and extended the deadline to August 8.
+These changes are to enable more small business owners to tap government aid.
+Meanwhile, other state, local and private initiatives, in addition to federal loan and tax credit opportunities, are also available.

 Tips for Small Businesses